I was born and brought up in Toronto, but my family is from an Indian background.

 When I became a Muslim there was no real support network or social web to kind of guide the new Muslims into their religion.
 There wasn’t a big machine to propagate the truth about the religion.

-I’d like to make it easier for the families to let them know that these persons are still them; their son or daughter or brother or a sister and the only thing that changed is their outlook.
+I’d like to make it easier for the families to let them know that these persons are still them.
+The only thing that changed is their outlook.
 They’ve just come in touch with the greater reality.

 I think this kind of respect is needed especially in the world today where we have to heal a lot of wounds from the past.